 But it's not just a spreadsheet

-Buying wins for forced savings discipline, as a hedge against rising rents (up 56% in Connecticut, 78% in Montana since 2019), and for long-term holds (7+ years).
-Renting wins for flexibility, liquidity, and when the price-to-rent ratio says the math doesn't work.
+Buying can work for forced savings discipline, as a hedge against rising rents, and for long-term holds.
+Renting can work for flexibility, liquidity, and when the local price-to-rent ratio makes ownership unusually expensive.

 The worst financial move isn't renting or buying — it's stretching to buy a home you can barely afford because someone told you renting is "throwing money away."